MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 ## Do Not Forward option for emails

-Exchange clients and services (for example, the Outlook client, the Outlook Web Access app, and Exchange mail flow rules) have an additional information rights protection option for emails: **Do Not Forward**.
+Exchange clients and services (for example, the Outlook client, Outlook on the web, Exchange mail flow rule,s and DLP actions for Exchange) have an additional information rights protection option for emails: **Do Not Forward**.

 Although this option appears to users (and Exchange administrators) as if it's a default Rights Management template that they can select, **Do Not Forward** is not a template.
 That explains why you cannot see it in the Azure portal when you view and manage protection templates.
 Instead, the **Do Not Forward** option is a set of usage rights that is dynamically applied by users to their email recipients.